internetarchive/openlibrary/docker/README.md

 - Install `docker-ce`: https://docs.docker.com/get-docker/ (tested with version 19.*)
 - Install `docker-compose`: https://docs.docker.com/compose/install/
 - Make sure you `git clone` openlibrary using `ssh` instead of `https` as git submodules (e.g. `infogami` and `acs`) may not fetch correctly otherwise.
 You can modify an existing openlibrary repository using `git remote rm origin` and then `git remote add origin git@github.com:internetarchive/openlibrary.git`
+- If you are experiencing issues building JS, you may need to increase the RAM available to Docker.
+The defaults of 2GB ram and 1GB Swap are not enough.
+We recommend requirements of 4GB ram and 2GB swap.
+This resolved the error message of `Killed` when running `build-assets`.

 ### For All Users
 All commands are from the project root directory: